The Java Runtime Environment (JRE) is essential to run IPS. Use the information in this topic to ensure your JRE is correct and up-to-date.

 update-alternatives --set java /JAVA_PATH /bin/java

-During IPC installation, the installer attempts to identify the location of JRE and set JAVA_HOME for IPC.
+During IPS installation, the installer attempts to identify the location of JRE and set JAVA_HOME for IPS.

 In some environments it may not do this.
 If there is a problem, locate the file